survivant/quarkus-quickstarts/hibernate-orm-multi-tenancy-database-quickstart/README.md

 This guide demonstrates how your Hibernate ORM application can support multitenancy so that you can serve multiple tenants from a single application.

-When serving multiple customers from a same application (e.g.: SaaS), each customer is a tenant with a separate database.
+When serving multiple customers from the same application (e.g.: SaaS), each customer is a tenant with a separate database.

 For the schema per tenant approach see [Schema Quickstart](../hibernate-orm-multi-tenancy-schema-quickstart/README.md).